 Before we booked to go to Disneyland Paris for three days I googled like mad to find out if it was truly worth taking our nearly 3 at the time toddler.
 My husband and I went many years ago with friends and I didn’t have too many memories of there being loads of rides for the little ones.
 I was wrong.
 There is plenty for them to go on.
 Plus if you stay at a Disney resort you get access to the park 2 hours before the general public.
 Not all the rides are open but plenty of the rides for the little ones are and we went on so many rides.

 Click here for my Top 15 tips for Disneyland Paris with toddlers / young children.
+I also have a detailed guest post which is well worth a read – How to Prepare for Disneyland Paris with kids

 I will now write the post that I wish I’d found before we booked/came to Disneyland Paris.
 Just which rides are suitable for toddlers / young children?